Most

 believe a larger number of species are to be found in the Wheeler

-the fossils in Utah are far less abundant.
+though the fossils of soft-bodied animals in Utah are far

 It